Want to make a donation?

-The Charlotte Writers' Club hosts seven annual contests.
-Writers may enter more than one contest and submit multiple entries.
-However, contest entries that have placed in any CWC contest are no longer eligible for future submission, regardless of calendar year.
-For example, if you win honorable mention or first, second, or third place in the Members Prize, you may not submit that piece again for the CWC Nonfiction Contest.
+The Charlotte Writers Club hosts four annual contests.
+Writers may enter more than one contest but cannot enter multiple entries into one specific contest.
+Additionally, contest entries that have placed in any CWC contest are no longer eligible for future submission.

 For guidelines, deadlines and area restriction, see general contest eligibility information below, or click on each individual contests for specific guidelines.